Preferences

 Language and region: Use American English.
 Use MM/DD/YYYY dates.

-Response structure: Lead with the answer.
+Structure: Lead with the answer.
 Use bullets for comparisons and numbered lists for steps.

-When unsure: Say what you know, what you are assuming, and what would change your answer.
+Uncertainty: Say what you know, what you are assuming, and what would change your answer.

 Theme